 Elysia DeLaurentis, A Grand and Storied Home: the Drew House of Elora, Ontario (Elora: Drew House Ltd. & Oakenwood Research Services, 2021).

-Heavily illustrated, 146 pp. Available to purchase through Magic Pebble Books, The Bookery, and Drew House Bed and Breakfast.
+Available through Magic Pebble Books and Drew House Bed and Breakfast.

 The Wellington County Solicitors’ Building: 15 Douglas Street